AesaraB/mypaint-website/pages/design/contributing/documentation.md

 [document.wiki]: https://github.com/mypaint/mypaint/wiki/Writing-Documentation

 # Creating/Modifying Markdown Files
+Here's [a guide][md-guide] to writing markdown if you haven't already.

+- Break lines at the word that *start* after the 80th column

 ## Front Matter
 [How to use front matter](https://gohugo.io/content-management/front-matter/).
 This site's front matter is written in [TOML](https://toml.io/en/).